jiangyigithub/my_offer/longman3000/vlog/02ahead.md

 The police have issued a new appeal for information.

 **appoint**
-The committee was appointted to consider the plans.
+The committee was appointed to consider the plans.

 **appointment**
 I 'd like to make a appointment to see the doctor.